lmr3796/CHT-Project-POC-Python-Reimplementation/README.md

 2. Edit `./config.py` for worker information
 3. Run `./worker.py` on each worker node
 4. Run `./dispatcher.py` on coordinator
+5. Run `./decision_maker_by_deadline.py` on coordinator; you can also use other decision makers instead.

 ## Run application
 *  Run `./find_factor.py` on coordinator